 The focal point for many scenes in ‘From Russia with Love’, Hagia Sophia in Istanbul makes for the perfect rendezvous between James Bond and Soviet defector Tatiana Romanova.
 This towering cathedral, once the largest in the world, served as the seat of the patriarch of Constantinople of nearly 1000 years.
 We can see why.
 Considered the epitome of Byzantium architecture, light flickers across the interior of the nave creating the illusion of a hovering dome – an architectural feat in its own right.
-Nestled in the oldest part of ‘Ian Fleming’s favourite city’ Hagia Sophia should be reason enough to take the trip to experience the ancient grandeur of Istanbul.
+Nestled in the oldest part of ‘Ian Fleming’s favorite city’ Hagia Sophia should be reason enough to take the trip to experience the ancient grandeur of Istanbul.

 The 1970’s ushered a new era of Bond with Roger Moore filling the shoes in a light and lively manner.
 This 007 was replete with more one liners and wit than ever and the Louisiana city of New Orleans matched this perfectly.
 In pursuit of the drug smuggler Dr Kananga, Bond finds himself on Bourbon Street, in the heart of the historic French Quarter.
 Live and Let Die showcases the swinging jazz funerals and soulful musk that New Orleans is famed for and the spirit of the city lives today in its yearly carnival season, culminating on Shrove Tuesday for the cultural explosion that is Mardi Gras.